 In this step, you limit the ink at the point the printer achieves its maximum color density.
 The amount of ink affects not only the gamut size of the calibration, but also ink consumption.
-In many cases, the maximum color density is achieved at approximately 50%.
-Limiting the ink for each channel

 In many cases, the maximum color density is achieved at approximately 50%.
-Limiting the ink for each ch provides a better basis for the calibration.
+Limiting the ink for each channel provides a better basis for the calibration.